Oscar-Ryley/DurHack-23/README.md

 ### Best Domain Name from GoDaddy Registry
 Our Domain Name will be TBD, which should hopefully win us this award.

+### The Project
+The main idea for the project is a website that will, when interacting with 3D models, teach children and young teenagers about finance and methods of saving, general financial knowledge and building good habits, such as budgeting.
+The website will take place on a spaceship and be 'narrated' by a resident astronaut who has used the techniques taught in the information boxes to buy the spaceship that he is currently on.
+By clicking on each item, relevant information will be displayed about financial knowledge pertaining to the object, ie an image of a chart of weather conditions and asteroids correlating to a stock chart, to talk about stocks, or a model of the globe corresponding with the skewed scale at which children see money.
+We have mainly used html, bootstrap, css and javascript to achieve this.

 ## Our Completed Challenges at Durham 23/24: